mythaxis/mythaxis.github.io/content/issue-38/something-else.md

 My first instinct – to retreat deeper into the classroom – smothers my desire to chase Eva down.
 And instead of running away – my second instinct – I stand frozen in fear, unfocused, a step from the threshold, trying to will myself to do something, anything.
 Tears boil in my sinuses but refuse to fall.

 When something skids into the doorway, clutches my shoulders, I tense and keen and release all the air in my body at once.
 I recognize Ms. Anderlik too late.
-Her dirty hands release me, and all she can get out is *“Run”* before something rips her away too.
+Her dirty hands release me, and all she can get out is *“Run”* before something ripped her away too.

 ![Orbit-sml ><](images/Orbit.svg)